 Uncertainty leads to anxiety.
 Follow these tips to maintain your mental health and reduce anxiety.
 Please seek professional help if needed.
 For more information, visit the CDC guidance for managing anxiety and stress.

-During the COVID-19 State of Emergency, individuals who need special healthcare coverage should click here Healthcare Coverage Application.
+During the COVID-19 State of Emergency, individuals who need medical insurance coverage for doctors, pharmacy or hospital services should click here Healthcare Coverage Application.
 This coverage is temporary and ends 2 months after the application month unless you submit an application for regular Medicaid.
 For application help, contact an application assister through the Application Assister Web Page or call the Kentucky Healthcare Customer Service line toll-free at (855) 459-6328.
 For a listing of participating medical providers please access the Kentucky Medicaid Provider Directory.
 If you have questions or need more information about a participating provider, you can call 1-800-635-2570.

 Individuals may apply for Medicaid by calling the Kentucky Healthcare Customer Service line toll-free at (855) 459-6328, contacting an application assister through the Kentucky Health Benefit Exchange website, visiting the Benefind website or by calling the DCBS Call Center toll free at (855) 306-8959.